Select your vehicle Make, Year, and Model, and we'll show you products engineered for your vehicle.

 Peterbilt 463.DS75407 drag link.
 15.0 inches center to center.
 For SFA axle, model 367.
 Details

-Kenworth replacement drag link.
-15.50 inches center to center.
-Shaft diameter 1.
+Workhorse 463.DS9304 drag link.
+18.680 inches center to center.
+Shaft thread 1-1/8"-12 (L&R).
 Details

 Drag links are part of linkage-type steering systems found on everything from classic cars to heavy-duty trucks.
 This type of system has stuck with heavy-duty trucks because modern steering systems like rack and pinion have not proven themselves durable enough for the high demand that heavy-duty trucks place on them.
 The drag link is a steel shaft that runs from the pitman arm on the steering box to one of the steering knuckles, and it features two ends with ball and socket type joints (like a tie rod end), the ball and socket joints allow the drag link to travel through the entire steering range of motion without binding.